yoannBonge/Booki/README.md

 # "Booki" website home page

-Integration in HTML and CSS of the home page of "Booki" website, a fictional travel agency.
+Integration in HTML and CSS of the home page of "Booki" website (in french), a fictional travel agency.
 (This project was carried out as part of a web development training)
 ## Authors